zywkloo/Yiwei--Survival-Guide-for-B.C.S-Freshmen/README.md

-# Yiwei--Survival-Guide-for-B.C.S-Freshmen
+# Survival-Guide-for-B.C.S-Freshmen

-# A small shooting and simulation game by Yiwei
+## A small shooting and simulation game by Yiwei